 Information not described above as non-public material is set forth in a separate part of the application and is available to the public.

 As soon as possible after applications are received, Council staff review the applications for completeness and may reject non-conforming applications.
 Staff review applications to determine whether the applicant meets the minimum statutory requirements for the position, including active practice of law and residency requirements.
 Staff may request additional information from an applicant to resolve any potential problems in meeting statutory requirements.
 If the additional information does not resolve the problem, staff will refer the issue to the Council to make the determination.
 The Council may choose to determine the applicant’s eligibility immediately, to request further investigation, or to defer a decision pending completion of the interview process.
 In deciding if an applicant meets an active practice requirement, the Council will consider whether the applicant has substantially complied with the requirement.

-Council staff begin an investigation to confirm and supplement information provided by the applicant.
+Council staff investigate information provided by the applicant.
 The Council writes to all of the applicant’s references and former employers.
 References and prior employers are asked to comment on the applicants’ qualifications under the criteria set forth in Article 1, Section 1 of the Council’s bylaws and Section VI of these procedures, among other things.
 Attorneys and judges identified by the applicant as having had recent experience with the applicant are sent questionnaires that ask about these qualities and request the respondent’s opinion about the applicant’s suitability for nomination.
 Questionnaires may be submitted electronically via the Council’s website or returned to the Council through the mail.
 Questionnaire respondents are provided with the option of signing their name.
 The Council does not share with applicants the materials it solicits, including reference letters, employment verification letters, or questionnaires.
 The Council may share with applicants the substance of a solicited comment.
 The Council does not reveal the identity of the respondent unless the respondent waives anonymity.
 The reference check takes about six weeks to complete.